Seen from a motion picture

 First, just like in English, cuneiform seems to have had multiple letters that stood for what to our ears are essentially the same sounds.
 For example, in English the “F” sound can be represented using three different letter patters:

 So too in Ancient Mesopotamian, the same sound could be represented differently.
 For example, the sound pattern “La” can actually be written using three different cuneiform letters:

 While tablet K4023 spells Medical Cannabis [a.zal.la] as

 So which is right, which is wrong?
-Probably both (with my spelling problems, I should speak), again, just be aware that different spelling exist.
+Probably both (with my spelling problems, I should speak), again just be aware that different spellings exist.

 But before going into this subject, let's look at some actual clay tablets:

 British Museum of London - K.4345 (front side) ID Code PS-186719

 British Museum of London - K.4345 (back side) ID Code PS-186720

 Probably the most famous Assyrian medical tablets known.
 For whatever reason, everyone likes to point to this one.
 Even the British Museum’s own website (which normally is silent about these kind of things) states as follows:

 No. 236.
 AM, 87, 5 (K. 3201)